miku86/notes/postgresql.md

 - always add an id as `primary key`
 - use `unique key` for data like email, username
-- use `check` to only allow specific values
+- use `foreign key` to make relationships between tables, use `REFERENCES`

 ### Create Data